elise9v1bf/radio-amateur-exam-notes/01_frequency.md

 ### Frequency Spectrum

 - Sound → Radio → Heat → Infra-red → Light → Ultra-violet → X-Ray (↑ frequency)
-- Useful radio frequencies range from about `10 KHz` to beyond `30 GHz`
+- Useful radio frequencies range from about `10 kHz` to beyond `30 GHz`
 - Each part of the radio frequency spectrum has its own characteristics
 - Only a small range of frequencies are suitable for certain popular activities
 - Frequencies that are capable of traveling around the world are subjected to world wide controls